 Where can I get short codes?

-Businesses can find a list of short code numbers from the United States Short Code Registry.
-If you want to look up more information on which businesses own specific short codes, and how they are being used, you can check out the United States Short Code Directory.
-This site will also let you know which short codes are available for purchase, and assist you in the buying process.
-The SMS provider, or an SMS API provider, like Bandwidth, can also acquire the short code for businesses and this is usually the best path to take.
+Businesses can find a list of short code numbers in the United States Short Code Registry.
+If you want to look up more information on which businesses own specific short codes and how they're being used, you can check out the United States Short Code Directory.
+This directory will also let you know which short codes are available for purchase, and assist you in the buying process.
+The SMS provider, or an SMS API provider, like Bandwidth, can also acquire the short code for businesses, which is usually the best path to take.

 How long does it take to get a short code?